-We reviewed this Policy in 2017 (half way through the price control period).
-We consulted stakeholders and revised the Policy as necessary to ensure that it remains fit for purpose11.
+We will review the policy in 2023, half-way through the price control period.
+We will consult stakeholders and revise the policy as necessary to ensure it remains fit for purpose.
 If required by the emergence of new best practice or any other relevant development, we may make interim amendments.
 In particular, we may review our Policy in the light of:

-- changes to our responsibilities, legislation, government policy or guidance - changes in best practice guidance in environmental, social or economic appraisal

-- relevant technology advances - new information about the application or costs of different technologies - feedback from the Stakeholder Advisory Group
+- · changes to our responsibilities, legislation, government policy or guidance - · changes in best practice guidance in environmental, social or economic appraisal - relevant technology advances - new information about the application or costs of different technologies - feedback from the Stakeholder Advisory Group